SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Time_Scoped_Relation_Learning_Tutorial.md

 1. Select *Add 'Task manager: Memory Usage Java runtime' of 'Relation Learning Tutorial - Kata Relation Learning' to trend graph*.

-   Thanks to DataMiner's assistance, you have again identified the culprit: the Java Runtime began consuming more memory simultaneously with the *Available Physical Memory* decrease.
+   Thanks to DataMiner's assistance, you have again identified the culprit: the Java runtime began consuming more memory simultaneously with the *Available Physical Memory* decrease.

 ![Use Time-scoped relation learning to find the root cause of a permanent memory drop (as in DataMiner Version 10.4.0)](~/user-guide/images/MemoryIssueSolveUsingTSR.gif)